seletonurb/myrubyblog/README_TUTORIAL.md

   end
 end
 ```

-Update the new.html.erb with a form tfor the new post
+Update the new.html.erb with a form for the new post
 ```html
 <h1>Add New Post</h1>
 <%= form_for @post do |f| %>